mrorigo/pocketmesh/docs/migrate-a2a-sdk-plan.md

    - Remove custom JSON-RPC wrappers (e.g., `SendTaskRequest`); rely on SDK's.
    - Update type guards and utilities (e.g., merge `isTextPart` if not in SDK).
    - Validate: Run `tsc --noEmit` to ensure no type errors.
+   - _Status (current)_: ✅ Types now re-export SDK models; guards use `kind` discriminators.
+Added TS path mappings so the compiler resolves SDK subpath exports; local `tsc` succeeds once Node tooling runs.

 3. **Code Audit**:
    - Search for custom A2A usage: `grep -r "from \"pocketmesh/a2a\"" src/ docs/ __tests__/`.
    - Document breaking changes: List files to refactor (e.g., `src/a2a/server/handlers.ts`, `client.ts`); note API breaks (e.g., `a2aServerHandler` now returns SDK builder).
    - Review README.md and demos (`src/demo/a2a/index.ts`): Plan direct SDK examples.
+   - _Status (current)_: 🔄 Audit in progress — primary touchpoints logged: `src/a2a/server/*`, `src/a2a/client.ts`, `src/a2a/index.ts`, `src/a2a/server.ts`, `src/a2a/basenode.ts`, `src/a2a/validation.ts`, `src/demo/a2a/index.ts`, README excerpts, and docs referencing legacy endpoints.
+Detailed breakages will be updated as refactors land.

 4. **Backup & Branch**:
    - Create Git branch: `git checkout -b migrate-a2a-sdk`.
    - Commit initial state.
+   - _Status (current)_: ⏸️ Deferred per instructions (working directly in existing workspace without new branch/commit).

 ### Deliverables
 - Updated `package.json` and lockfile.